Sheil-Patel/Networking-Application/README.md

 ### Repo-Setup
 Use the GitHub.com online interface to create a new remote project repository called something like "Azoff".
 When prompted by the GitHub.com online interface, let's get in the habit of adding a "README.md" file and a Python-flavored ".gitignore" file (and also optionally a "LICENSE") during the repo creation process.
 After this process is complete, you should be able to view the repo on GitHub.com at an address like `https://github.com/YOUR_USERNAME/Azoff`.

-After creating the remote repo, use GitHub Desktop software or the command-line to download or "clone" it onto your computer.
+After creating the remote repo, use GitHub Desktop software or the command-line to fork this repo.
+Then, download or "clone" it onto your computer.
 Choose a familiar download location like the Desktop.

 After cloning the repo, navigate there from the command-line: